roblevy/domestic-energy-performance/README.md

 I've used a vanilla Javascript front-end with the mapping done with [Leaflet](https://leafletjs.com/) and [OpenStreetMap](https://www.openstreetmap.org/#map=6/54.910/-3.432) and a Python backend with Flask and the good old `requests` library.

+The EPC data doesn't come with any geocoding so after the server has retrieved the data from the UK government, it then makes a bulk request to the fantastic [postcodes.io](http://postcodes.io/).
+Unfortunately requesting somewhere busy, like a London borough, seems to overwhelm postcodes.io a bit, so I've limited the search results to 50.
+There is still scope to increase this, but it's low to make the thing fast for testing.

 ## Why separate client and server?
 Isn't that over-engineering?

 Not really.
 In the real world, you'd cache the EPC data on the server, rather than having every one of your clients request the data separately from the UK government.